Lonicera tatarica

 Lonicera tatarica is a species of honeysuckle known by the common name Tatarian honeysuckle.
-Native to Eurasia, the plant is one of several exotic bush honeysuckles present in North America, being considered an invasive species there.
+Native to Asia, the plant is one of several exotic bush honeysuckles present in North America, being considered an invasive species there.

 Description

 Lonicera tatarica is a bushy shrub which may approach 3 m in height.
 The twigs can be an array of colors from green to brown with a hollow brown pith.
 The plant is lined with oval or rounded simple leaves 3 to 6 cm long.
 The leaves and stem range from 2.5-6.5 cm long, 1.25-2.5 cm wide.
 They are egg shaped and both hairless and toothless.

 The inflorescence ranges in color from deep rose to light pink, and can also be white.
 The petals are typically 2-2.5 cm long, with a slender tube and 2 lips.
 The upper lip contains 4 lobes, the middle two erect and fused near the base.
 The white to pink to crimson red flowers are each about 1.5 cm long, their stamens and styles protruding.
-The fruit is a shiny orange or red seed-containing berry up to 1 cm wide.
+The fruit is a shiny orange or red seed-containing berry less than 1 cm wide.
 The berries are attractive to wildlife.
 The plant forms thickets and spreads easily when birds and other animals consume the fruits.
 The flowers have a sweet smell that is reminiscent of honeysuckle.

 In cultivation, L. tatarica has hybridized with other shrubby species of Lonicera.
 Crossed with L. morrowii, it forms the invasive hybrid L. × bella.
 It can also hybridize with L. ruprechtiana and L. xylosteum.

-Distribution and habit
+Distribution and habitat

 L. tatarica is native to Siberia and other parts of eastern Asia, especially China.
 It is also known to grow in the Himalayas.
 After being introduced to North America as an ornamental plant in 1752, became a widespread introduced species and noxious weed.
 It is known across the continent west to Alaska and California, where it easily grows in disturbed habitat.

 Its preferred environment is partial sun with moist, loamy soil.
 It is also able to grow in full shade or sun, and in dry or sandy soils.